-As per the Company's mandate to acquire, explore, and develop mineral resource properties, the Company, subject to available resources, continues to invest in its mineral properties which has included a recently completed two hole reverse-circulation drill program at Wind Mountain (D - Summary of Mineral Properties).
+As per the Company's mandate to acquire, explore, and develop mineral resource properties, the Company, subject to available resources, continues to invest in its mineral properties which included a drill program at Wind Mountain (D - Summary of Mineral Properties).
 Recoveries were recognized with respect to earn-in options to purchase certain properties and cost recharges were recognized through certain earn-in agreements under which the Company is entitled to charge an operator fee of 10% on all exploration expenditures incurred.